ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 9. Asclepius, the God of Medicine

 A minor god in Greek myths, Asclepius was the son of Apollo and a mortal woman named Coronis.
 Compassionate and intelligent, he was taught the secrets of medicine by a serpent whom Asclepius had shown kindness to.
 In adulthood, he also became so proficient in the art of healing, his skills surpassed even those of his divine father.
-Sadly, Asclepius then crossed the line when he raised the dead and accepted gold as reward.
+Sadly, Asclepius subsequently crossed the line when he raised the dead and accepted gold as reward.
 Acting on the complaint of Hades, Lord of the Dead, Zeus killed Asclepius with his thunderbolt.
-Subsequently, Asclepius’s body was placed among the stars as the constellation Ophiuchus.
+The King of the Greek Gods then placed Asclepius’s body among the stars as the constellation Ophiuchus.

 Interesting to Know